 - 200.6 A1 Threats to compliance with the fundamental principles might be created by a broad range of facts and circumstances.
 The categories of threats are described in paragraph 120.6 A3.

-The following are examples of facts and circumstances within each of those categories that might create threats for a Member when undertaking a Professional Activity: - (a) Self-interest Threats: - A Member holding a Financial Interest in, or receiving a loan or guarantee from the employing organisation. - A Member participating in incentive compensation arrangements offered by the employing organisation. - A Member having access to corporate assets for personal use. - A Member being offered a gift or special treatment from a supplier of the employing organisation.

-(b) Self-review Threats:

-A Member determining the appropriate accounting treatment for a business combination after performing the feasibility study supporting the purchase decision.

-(c) Advocacy Threats:

-A Member having the opportunity to manipulate information in a prospectus in order to obtain favourable financing.

-(d) Familiarity Threats:

-- A Member being responsible for the financial reporting of the employing organisation when an Immediate or Close Family member employed by the organisation makes decisions that affect the financial reporting of the organisation. - A Member having a long association with individuals influencing business decisions.
+The following are examples of facts and circumstances within each of those categories that might create threats for a Member when undertaking a Professional Activity: - (a) Self-interest Threats: - A Member holding a Financial Interest in, or receiving a loan or guarantee from the employing organisation. - A Member participating in incentive compensation arrangements offered by the employing organisation. - A Member having access to corporate assets for personal use. - A Member being offered a gift or special treatment from a supplier of the employing organisation. - (b) Self-review Threats: - A Member determining the appropriate accounting treatment for a business combination after performing the feasibility study supporting the purchase decision. - (c) Advocacy Threats: - A Member having the opportunity to manipulate information in a prospectus in order to obtain favourable financing. - (d) Familiarity Threats: - A Member being responsible for the financial reporting of the employing organisation when an Immediate or Close Family member employed by the organisation makes decisions that affect the financial reporting of the organisation. - A Member having a long association with individuals influencing business decisions.

-In Australia, whistleblower protection is addressed in the Corporations Act 2001 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
+&lt;sup>3 In Australia, whistleblower protection is addressed in the Corporations Act 2001 (for the private sector) and in other legislation in place federally and in states and territories (for the public sector).
 In 2017, the Australian government released draft federal legislation to strengthen protection for whistleblowers in the private sector.
-The new legislation is expected to be released in mid to late 2018.
+As at the Code's publication date, the draft legislation is under consideration by the Parliament of Australia.

-- (e) Intimidation Threats: - A Member or Immediate or Close Family member facing the threat of dismissal or replacement over a disagreement about: - The application of an accounting principle. - o The way in which financial information is to be reported. - An individual attempting to influence the decision-making process of the Member, for example with regard to the awarding of contracts or the application of an accounting principle.
+- (e) Intimidation Threats: - A Member or Immediate or Close Family member facing the threat of dismissal or replacement over a disagreement about: - The application of an accounting principle. - The way in which financial information is to be reported. - An individual attempting to influence the decision making process of the Member, for example with regard to the awarding of contracts or the application of an accounting principle.